Prensner-Lab/sample_submission/README.md

 - `read_end`: Please use on of the following: R1/R2/NA
 - `experimental_type`: Please describe the experiment type.
 Could be one of the following: overexpression/knockdown/drug_treatment.
 - `dose`: Dose of the administered drug
+- `sequencing_instrument`: sequencing instrument on which the samples were run on
 - `description`: Additional comments on the sample